-The first three catagories are the prime requisites for each of the three classes, Fighting-Men, Magic-Users, and Clerics.
-(See the Bonuses and Penalties to Advancement due to Abilities table which appears hereafter.)
+Low score is 3-8; average is 9-12; high is 13-18.
+The first three categories are the prime requisites for each of the three classes, Fighting-Men, Magic-Users, and Clerics.

-Strength is the prime requisite for fighters.
-Clerics can use strength on a 3 for 1 basis in their prime requisite area (wisdom).
+Strength is the prime requisite for Fighting-Men.
 Strength will also aid in opening traps and so on.

 Intelligence is the prime requisite for magical types.
-Both fighters and Clerics can use it in their prime requisite areas (strength and wisdom respectively) on a 2 for 1 basis.
 Intelligence will also affect referees' decisions as to whether or not certain action would be taken, and it allows additional languages to be spoken.